martinbasa-stack/trading-bot/README.md

 ---

-# 📌 Version 1.0 Notice & Roadmap
+# 📌 Version 1.1 Notice & Roadmap

-This is **Version 1.0**, my first full Python trading system.
+This is **Version 1.1**, my first full Python trading system.
 While it works reliably, some parts are still not fully Pythonic.
+It is one step in the right dirrection.

+### Updates

+* The program functionality is still the same only program structure is changed
+* Better file organisation
+* Separation of some functions to classes
+    * History manager
+    * Trade manager
+    * Settings managment
+    * Strategy managment
+    * And some smaller ones

 ### Current shortfalls